Jr-kenny/INTELLIGENT-SMART-CONTRACT-WITH-GENLAYER-STUDIO-/README.md

 Modify prompts or logic and redeploy

-Combine multiple contracts to create intelligent systems
+Combine multiple contracts to create intelligent systems, ( just edit the first prompt to your liking)

-Experiment with memory, adaptive logic, or reward-based behavior
+just keep experimenting there lots of fun in the studio